Kushalchg/nepali-picker/docs/readme.md

 Function return the BS date in string type with format `yyyy-mm-dd`

 >[!Note]
+> Please update to version `1.0.1` at least, which fixes the date conversion bug (sometime if the converted BS date is first day of month , It increases the previous month last day by 1).

+>[!Note]
 > Supported date range is `1943-04-14` AD to `2042-04-14` AD.

 #### **uses**